cersonsky-lab/AniSOAP/docs/source/auto_examples/example01_invariances_of_powerspectrum_test.rst

 ============================================================
 This example demonstrates:

-1. How to read ellipsoidal frames from ``.xyz`` file
+1. How to read ellipsoidal frames from ``.xyz`` file.
-2. How to convert ellipsoidal frames to AniSOAP vectors
+2. How to convert ellipsoidal frames to AniSOAP vectors.
-3. How to create ellipsoidal frames with ``ase.Atoms``
+3. How to create ellipsoidal frames with ``ase.Atoms``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-42
+GENERATED FROM PYTHON SOURCE LINES 11-29

 .. code-block:: Python

-    import sys
-    import warnings
-    import metatensor
-    from itertools import product
     from ase.io import read
     from ase import Atoms

     import numpy as np
-    from metatensor import (
-        Labels,
-        TensorBlock,
-        TensorMap,
-    )

     from scipy.spatial.transform import Rotation as R
     from tqdm.auto import tqdm
     from skmatter.preprocessing import StandardFlexibleScaler

-    from anisoap.representations.radial_basis import (
-        GTORadialBasis,
-        MonomialBasis,
-    )
     from anisoap.representations.ellipsoidal_density_projection import (
         EllipsoidalDensityProjection,
     )